CISM Online Registrations

 For a schedule of CISM trainings, please click here for our calander.

-For CISM material, please to go to our resource page.
+For CISM material, please refer to our resource page.

-For Individual and group ICISF trainings (GRIN) or other Advanced courses please go to our calander, call Chaplain Joel Stutzman at 541-213-8303, or email Joel at email@example.com.
+For Individual and group ICISF trainings (GRIN) or other Advanced courses please go to our calander, call Chaplain Joel Stutzman at 541-213-8303, or email him at email@example.com.